soohmatthew/SUTD_DBA_GIC/README.md

 # Investment Insights with NLP

- This is a repository for the <i>40.011 : Data and Business Analytics Project</i>, in collaboration with GIC to build a data pipeline that would gather consumer sentiment on various products.
+ This is a repository for the <i>40.011 : Data and Business Analytics Project</i>, in collaboration with GIC to build a data pipeline that would gather investment insights on various products.

 ## Group Members:
 1. Matthew Soh